aheald-quadball/us-quadball-rulebook/rulebook.md

 ii.
 The head referee will allow play to continue until the end of the current drive.

 a.
-If the quadball is dead, play will be stopped immediately for the intermission.
+If the Quadball is dead, play will be stopped immediately for the intermission.

 iii.
 The game clock will continue to run until the head referee stops play.